igordejanovic/parglare/docs/grammar.md

 ## Terminals

-Terminal symbols of the grammar define the fundamental and atomic elements of your language -- tokens or lexemes (e.g. keywords, numbers).
+Terminal symbols of the grammar define the fundamental or atomic elements of your language -- tokens or lexemes (e.g. keywords, numbers).
 In parglare terminal is connected to recognizer which is an object used to recognize token of particular type in the input.
 Most of the time you will do parsing of textual